Supplementary Material for Random Cayley Graphs Project: Shannon Entropy Estimates and Central Limit Theorem

-We first justify our CLT application in \eqref{eq:CLT-entropic-application}.
+We first justify our CLT application in \cref{res-p0:se:CLT}.
 The distribution of $Q_i(t_\alpha)$ depends on $k$ (and $n$), and so we cannot apply the standard CLT.
-Instead, we apply a CLT for `triangular arrays'; specifically, we now state a special case of the Lindeberg-Feller theorem.
+Instead, we apply a CLT for `triangular arrays'; specifically, we now state a special case of the Lindeberg--Feller theorem.